harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 # Defining The volatiltiy risk premium

-This is a topic I have been fasicnated by for over 3 years, I
+This is a topic I have been fascinated for over 3 years, I want to further investigate this area in the future.

 [Carr and Wu, 2009]